cjtaylor0/captain-toolbox/README.md

 # CAPTAIN Toolbox for System Identification, Time Series Analysis, Forecasting and Control

-Toolbox version: 9.0 (01-Nov-2024): captain9_0.mltbx
+CAPTAIN version: 9.0 (01-Nov-2024): captain9_0.mltbx

+MATLAB functions for non-stationary time series analysis, forecasting and control.
 Visit our web site for more information, including to download Guides that fully define the mathematical models with worked examples:

 http://wp.lancs.ac.uk/captaintoolbox/

 Features
 --------
-The CAPTAIN Toolbox is a collection of MATLAB functions for non-stationary time series analysis, forecasting and control.
 The toolbox is useful for system identification, signal extraction, interpolation, backcasting, forecasting, data-based mechanistic modelling and control of a wide range of linear and non-linear stochastic systems.
 It consists of three modules: TVPMOD for time variable parameter stochastic models, RIVSID for Transfer Function identification, and TDCONT for multivariable control system design.

 Authorship
 ----------